-Pierre Legault, a director of the Parent Company, is associated with Stone Sunny Isles, Inc., which provided consultancy services to the Company totalling \$173k for the year ended 31 December 2021 (2020: \$162k).
-The amount outstanding at the year-end was \$Nil (2020: \$Nil).
+Pierre Legault, a director of the Parent Company, is associated with Stone Sunny Isles, Inc., and Stone Atlanta Estates LLC, the successor-in-interest to Stone Sunny Isles Inc., which provided consultancy services to the Company totalling \$171k for the year ended 31 December 2022 (2021: \$173k).
+The amount outstanding at the year-end was \$Nil (2021: \$Nil).

 Key management personnel include the CEO and a number of senior managers across the Company who together have authority and responsibility for planning, directing and controlling the activities of the Company.
+Refer to page 15 of the strategic report for an explanation of the individuals included in key management for 2022 and 2021.

-The total compensation paid to key management personnel for services provided to the Company was \$5,369k (2020: \$4,109k).
-In addition, key management personnel received an aggregate gain on the exercise of share options (based on the market value of the shares on the date of exercise) of £5,573k (2020: \$Nil).
+The total compensation paid to key management personnel for services provided to the Company was \$6,138k (2021: \$5,369k).
+In addition, key management personnel received an aggregate gain on the exercise of share options (based on the market value of the shares on the date of exercise) of \$Nil (2021: \$5,573k).